 Unlike traditional communication channels like phone or email, live chat can be used to handle multiple customers simultaneously.
 In fact, customers love speed responses when it comes to getting their issues resolved or queries answered.

-According to a Forrester report, more than 30% of customers expect live chat support on your website.
+According to a Forrester report, over 30% of customers expect live chat support on your website.

 So how can live chat help you automate your process?
 Whenever a visitor shares a common query, the chat operator can simply share a link to a relevant help center article and encourage self-service.
 This is a great way to deflect a majority of low-priority tickets.